scalar-labs/helm-charts/docs/getting-started-scalardb.md

    # ../../gradlew run --args="-mode transaction -action pay -amount 100 -to merchant1 -from user1"
    ```

-1. (Optional) You can see the record data that modified (INSERT/UPDATE) by sample application by run query to Cassandra directly like the following.
-(This command run in your localhost.
-Not in the Client container.)
+1. (Optional) You can see the inserted and modified (INSERT/UPDATE) data through the sample application using the following command.
+(This command needs to run on your localhost, not on the Client container.)
    ```console
    $ docker exec -t cassandra-scalardb cqlsh -e "SELECT * FROM emoney.account"